Cardiac Surgery Quality Collaborative

 WHY SOCIETY OF THORACIC SURGEONS NATIONAL DATABASE AND VIZIENT CLINICAL DATABASE?

-This program leverages the Vizient Clinical Database and the STS National Database, the gold standard for CT surgery clinical outcomes registries, with nationally recognized quality performance measures for adult cardiac, general thoracic, congenital heart surgery, and mechanical circulatory support.
+This program leverages the Vizient Clinical Database (CDB) and the Society of Thoracic Surgeons National Database (STS), the gold standard for cardiothoracic surgery clinical outcomes registries, with nationally recognized quality performance measures for adult cardiac, general thoracic, congenital heart surgery, and mechanical circulatory support.

 STRATEGIC GOALS